berkgoksel/SierraTwo/README.md

 `SierraTwo` refers to the Slack shell, whereas `SierraOne` refers to the `Github` shell and `SierraThree` refers to the Discord shell.

 ## Usage
-SierraTwo only supports Python 3.x.
-Y
+`SierraTwo` only supports Python 3.x.

 ### Windows
 ```
 $ pip install -r requirements.txt
+$ python SierraTwo.py
 ```

 ### Linux
 ```
 $ sudo apt install python3-pip
 $ pip3 install -r requirements.txt
+$ python3 SierraTwo.py
 ```

 ## Configuration
-To use SierraTwo, create a Slack workspace where you are the admin.
-Afterwards go to [Slack Apps][Slack Apps]{:target="_blank"} and create a bot.
-From there, under the `Features` tab, go to `OAuth & Permissions` and click on `Permissions`.
+To use `SierraTwo`, create a Slack workspace where you are the admin.
+Afterwards go to [Slack Apps][Slack Apps] and create a bot.
+From there, under the `Features` tab, go to `OAuth & Permissions` and add the following scopes:

-### Bot Token Scope
+### Bot Token Scopes

-Add the following OAuth permissions for the Bot Token

 | Permission             | Description                                                                                     |
 |------------------------|-------------------------------------------------------------------------------------------------|
 | **channels:history**   | View messages and other content in public channels that BravoOmegaTango has been added to       |